Panic High School

-Panic High School (高校大パニック, Koko Dai Panikku), also known as High School Big Panic and Panic in High School, is a 1978 Japanese youth suspense action film directed by Gakuryū Ishii and Yukihiro Sawada.
+Panic High School (高校大パニック, Koko Dai Panikku), also known as High School Big Panic and Panic in High School, is a Japanese youth suspense action film directed by Gakuryū Ishii and Yukihiro Sawada.
 The film is a remake of a film of the same name released the year before and also directed by Ishii.
+The plot follows Jono, a high school student who steals a rifle and shoots at his school staff before holding multiple students hostage as revenge for the school's oppressive academic system.
 It was released in Japan on August 19, 1978.